 What?

-But what's that I didn't marry them.
+I didn't marry them.

 What has that got to do with anything?

-Uh here here again, one I'm I'm I'm presented with uh female logic.
+Here again, I'm presented with female logic.

-I'd do the best I can on this, but it's still cloudy.
+I'll do the best I can on this, but it's still cloudy.

-We had the call from the woman in Cape Cod, Massachusetts describing the nightmare scenarios that she had to go through to be legal regarding health care coverage, mandated insurance, mandated prescription coverage, and so forth.
+We had the call from the woman in Cape Cod, Massachusetts, describing the nightmare scenarios that she had to go through to be legal regarding health care coverage, mandated insurance, mandated prescription coverage, and so forth.

 See, everything we do in America is connected to freedom.